 SNK Boss: His Dragon Spirit in Mayfil is widely considered to be one of the hardest - if not the hardest - boss in the game.note The only exception is the Final Boss, though that's by virtue of being a Marathon Boss.
 Unlike the first boss fight you can destroy neither the Ball nor the Cannon, which are now even more powerful than before (2,000+ damage from the cannon is being generous), and he will spam them with wild abandon.
 He's also faster to the point where he can attack you two or three turns in a row; Bonus BossMagician Faust also did this, but he was rendered almost completely helpless if you had a Legend Casque to neuter his magic, whereas the Divine Dragon can deal out as much physical punishmentnote Did we mention that Divine Ball and Divine Cannon count as physical? as it can magical.
 Good luck if you choose to fight this thing, because you're going to need it.

 Spanner in the Works: Lloyd intended to use the Divine Dragon to destroy Deningrad's Signet Sphere, but he clearly didn't know what he was getting into.
 The only reason his plan worked was because the dragon attacked Deningrad of its own accord and happens to Divine Cannon the Signet Sphere by complete coincidence; if not for that spot of luck, the Big Bad's plan would have been completely and utterly derailed.
-To say nothing about Lloyd and the heroes meeting up in time to stop the rampaging dragon - again, by coincidence - which nearly gets them all killed.
+And this is to say nothing about Lloyd and the heroes meeting up in time to stop the rampaging dragon - again, by coincidence - which nearly gets them all killed.
+Too Powerful to Live may apply here.

 Wave Motion Gun: Divine Cannon.
 To put it into perspective: the Signet Spheres are only supposed to be destroyable with the Divine Moon Objects.
 A single shot from the cannon destroys not only Deningrad's Signet Sphere, but the entire top half of the Crystal Palace.